AZimmerman13/energy_price/README.md

 Throughout this section of the project I will be referring often to greenhouse gasses (GHGs), which are, simply put, the reason that our planet is warming at unprecedented rates.
 GHGs trap the sun's heat within our atmosphere where it would usually escape into space, and they are a product of nearly all processes in industry, transportation, and electricity generation.

 I had hoped originally to bring in data from the United states to make Part 1 a bit more applicable to myself and the people who may be interested in reading this analysis.
-After spending quite some time wrestling with the data that was publicly available, I determined that bringing in nationwide data for the U.S. would not be feasible under the given time constraints.
+After spending quite some time wrestling with the data that was publicly available, I determined that bringing in hourly data for the U.S. would have to wait for another time.
 While hourly energy data is certainly collected in the United States, the data presented back to the public is almost exclusively at a monthly or larger time-scale.

 While I *was* able to bring in monthly U.S. data going back to 2012, it made up only 92 datapoints, not enough for a credible machine-learning based analysis.

-Adding to this the fact that a similar weather analysis to the one in Spain would not be possible due to the size of the united states, I pivoted back to the Spain Data to see if any further model tuning could be acheived before undertaking my GHG analysis.
-With an eye on returning to U.S. data in the future, I removed the weather data (the size of the U.S. makes weather from a few cities an impractical measure of pretty much anything) and reingineered several features to fit with the shape of the US data.
+Adding to this the fact that a similar weather analysis to the one in Spain would not be possible due to the size of the United States, I pivoted back to the Spain data to see if any further model tuning could be acheived before undertaking my GHG analysis.
+With an eye on returning to U.S. data in the future, I removed the weather data and reingineered several features to fit with the shape of the US data.